Maigret Sets a Trap (film)

-Maigret Sets a Trap (Maigret tend un piège) is a 1958 French-Italian crime film directed by Jean Delannoy and starring Jean Gabin, Annie Girardot and Olivier Hussenot.
+Maigret Sets a Trap (Maigret tend un piège) is a 1958 crime film directed by Jean Delannoy and starring Jean Gabin, Annie Girardot and Olivier Hussenot.
 It is an adaptation of the novel Maigret Sets a Trap by Belgian writer Georges Simenon featuring his fictional detective Jules Maigret.

 It was shot at the Epinay Studios in Paris and on location around the city.
 The film's sets were designed by the art director René Renoux.
+It was the first of three Maigret films starring Gabin; followed by Maigret and the Saint-Faicre Case the following year and Maigret Sees Red in 1963.

 Plot

 Maigret hunts a serial killer in Paris who stabs women in the evening streets and taunts the police with their failure to catch him.